Ongoing research

 We are actively participating in current clinical trials

-Our group is also actively participating in clinical trials of advanced therapies and hope to develop our own studies in due course.
-Professor Steel participated as a Phase 1 surgeon in the ground-breaking Ocata (now Astellas Institute of Regenerative Medicine) therapeutics trial of embryonic stem cell-derived RPE cell transplantation into the subretinal space in patients with Stargardt's macular dystrophy.
-He was the second UK surgeon to deliver subretinal gene therapy for dry AMD as part of the phase 1 FOCUS study with Gyroscope Therapeutics, and is now recruiting for their phase 2/3 EXPLORE and HORIZON studies. (https://www.gyroscopetx.com/clinical-trials/)
+Our group is also actively participating in clinical trials of advanced therapies and hope to develop our own studies.
+Professor Steel participated as a Phase 1 surgeon in the ground-breaking Astellas trial of embryonic stem cell-derived RPE cell transplantation into the subretinal space in patients with Stargardt's macular dystrophy and is now in set up to evaluate this treatment in patients with early AMD.
+He was the one of the first UK surgeons to deliver subretinal gene therapy for dry AMD as part of the phase 1 FOCUS study with Gyroscope Therapeutics and is similarly soon to start the Complement therapeutics phase 1 study subretinal gene therapy study evaluating a novel complement regulator.
+Notably, he is one of only a few global surgeons trained in a novel suprachoroidal subretinal delivery technique, soon to be used in several global studies and anticipated to offer several advantages to conventional trans-vitreal delivery.

 Understanding the development of the human eye